SCIENTIFIC JOURNAL PUBLISHERS LIMITED

-The material as published from time to time in Social Behavior and Personality: An International Journal.
+The material as published in Social Behavior and Personality: an international journal.

 1.6 Secure Network

-A network (whether a stand alone network or a virtual network within the Internet) which is only accessible to Authorized Users and Walk-in Users approved by the Subscriber whose identity is authenticated at the time of login and periodically thereafter consistent with current best practice,and whose conduct is subject to regulation by the Subscriber.
+A network (whether a standalone network or a virtual network within the Internet) that is only accessible to Authorized Users and Walk-in Users approved by the Subscriber, whose identity is authenticated at the time of login and periodically thereafter consistent with current best practice, and whose conduct is subject to regulation by the Subscriber.

 1.7 Walk-in Users